haikalvidya/gobanking/README.md

 ## Endpoint list

+Detail document of endpoint list can be found in the docs folder, there is a postman collection.

 | Method | Endpoint | Description |
 | --- | --- | --- |
 | POST | /auth/signup | Create new user |